 Poole’s Cavern represents a microcosm of Buxton’s eccentric history and no visit is complete without a tour so the reopening is a green light for the whole town’s status as a staycation.
 The cave also has the approval of VisitEngland’s national standard mark ‘We’re Good to Go’.
 As a visitor, you will want to know exactly what that means:

 - You will be able to enjoy small group tours of no more than 10 people in the cavern.
-Tours will be for pre-booked on line visits only – book via their website (see link at the footer of this article)
+All tours must be pre-booked via their website (see link at the footer of this article)

 - Sanitiser stations on entry and throughout the visitor centre, regular enhanced cleaning and diligent fully trained staff to welcome you.

-- Outdoor ‘Pop up’ Café will have a limited take away food service for the summer, tea, coffee and snacks
+- Outdoor ‘Pop up’ Café is offering limited take away food service for the summer, tea, coffee and snacks

 - Trained and expert guides will escort you through the beautiful underground world of Poole’s cavern in a small group and at a relaxed pace to enjoy this ‘Wonder of the Peak District’